Xavose/NeverwinterNights/0 - Game Specific Notes/Banske Game/Characters/Caenis Al Sorna.md

 - Corovaran: 3
   - Previous Rogue Trainer Before Ketta.
   - Taught Caenis how to get caught at the right time.
+- He was the Neverwinter Tactics Champion three years in a row

 # Caenis Story Foretold

+## Flaming Fist

+### Points of Contact

+- Sending stone that sends to their version of the CQ.
+  - It's literally always a private

 ## End Goal